 - Lots of gateway connection options (I usually use PayPal Pro – it has a simple fee structure)

 If you just need an order form but not a whole shopping cart then this is a really simple solution that can easily accept and manipulate other kinds of non-purchase information since it’s got all the easy-to-use form building elements right there.
-You can even make ‘buy now” buttons that will prepopulate the form form other pages (although not like a cart where it will remember those settings from one page reload to the next).
+You can even make ‘buy now” buttons that will prepopulate the form from other pages (although not like a cart where it will remember those settings from one page reload to the next).
 Gravity forms can do fancy things like connect to a MailChimp account so users can automatically sign up for a mailing list.
-Or even turn a purchase into a post – that would take lots of work to do in a real ecommerce system.
-This solution is limited to a fairly small number of products although if you can design a compact form or split the form into pages (a built in feature) then “small” could mean hundreds of products.
-Payment gets finalized at PayPal.
+Or even turn a purchase into a post – that would take custom code to do in a real ecommerce system.
+This solution is limited to a fairly small number of products although if you can design a compact form or split the form into pages (a built-in feature) then “small” could mean hundreds of products.
+Payment gets finalized at PayPal or stripe.

 UPDATE: Gravity Forms now supports PayPal Pro so you can take credit card information on your site.